JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 	- Even the super high gain overdrives roll off the volume and theyy clean up real nice and authentic.
 	- WOW as a plugin I’m reallyy impressed!  it innstalled right into garageband all I had to do was select it on the track holy crap!
 It doesnt have my presets from the standalone but thats ok I can either transfer them or re-make them
 	- Amplitube with the green USB guitar interface is ... well  ... mostly problematic but with the right settings is usable.
 There is a constnat noise even when the guitar is off.
 This validates my findings from the last month: this device is mega noisy and not really usable for plugins.  however it turns out if you turn the input gaini ALL th eway down in amplitube the noise is APPARENTLY less noticeable and you can get decent guitar tones out of it somehow.  if you turn it up you cant even get those tones.
 I might even be deceivving myself about the noise but the tones are in fact decent and woudl be usable for some thiinigs.
 	- update: Well I love it actually but all of a sudden on apr 21 it doesnt start anymore :( idk why.
 Restarting.
 Ok now it works.
 Maybe it was the multiple displays I had runningi?
+Yeah if you drag it to the second display it clears right up!
+The plugiin version doesnt seem to work at all with two monitors until you switcch back to 1.  theres probably anothe rway to refresh it though.
+Also its not actualllyy loading and just not displaying.

 - ===== Fortin Cali Suite
 	- Well as soon as I changed input to Boss GT001 it crashed which is not a good sign.
 	- The license management was pretty annoying and kind of scares me that it will decide in a few months after some system update ... yeah this isn’t active for you anymore.
 We are at the mercy of at least 5 registration systems that some or all have to communicate properly: ilok website, neural website, ilok manager on mac, neural software, some kind of license manager between them that was auto installed